Drekkz/Muzix-Tos/WooferToS.md

 __Introduction__

-By using Muzix, you agree to comply with and be bound by the terms and conditions outlined in this document.
+By using , you agree to comply with and be bound by the terms and conditions outlined in this document.

 **User Agreement**